2.3 Minerals and the polarising microscope

 A scale bar below the main view window on the left shows 1 millimetre.

-Click on the upper-left hot spot icon of the image shown in point 3 (one of the coloured circles containing crosses) and the window will display two circular images known as 'rotating views'.
-At this point, two high-resolution movies are loaded into the browser.
-The circles may be blank while this is happening, but will display the word LOADING in the centre of the view:
+From the main viewing window for gabbro, click on the red arrowed circle labelled ‘2’.
+The window that appears will display two circular images known as 'rotating views'.
+At this point, two high-resolution animations are loaded into the browser.
+The circles may be blank while this is happening.

 - the view on the left is an area of the thin section displayed in plane-polarised light